 Autogenics sounds complex but is actually straightforward.
 You simply need to focus on each limb of your body, starting with each individual toe or finger.
 As you focus on each finger or toe you think “my little finger feels heavy and warm.”
 You will actually find that your whole body begins to feel heavier if you progress through each limb with this thought.
 Most people don’t get through the whole body scan before they fall asleep.

 9. If you really want to take something

 If you’ve tried everything above and you still can’t sleep, there are certain over-the-counter medicines that are known to make you drowsy.
-Liquid Night Nurse and cough medicine are some such medicines.
+Nytol (liquid) offers a herbal version that makes you feel sleepy.
+Night Nurse (liquid version) is another one.
 In the US it’s possible to buy melatonin without a prescription that is a natural product and can help some sufferers beat insomnia.